Minneapolis/Hennepin County • No vehicle permit needed

 It’s mostly known for its network of paved trails around these beautiful lakes used by thousands of walkers, runners and bikers.
 But it’s also a spectacular paddling spot in the heart of Minneapolis.

-The Chain includes five lakes (from south to north): Lake Harriet, Bde Maka Ska (recently renamed from Lake Calhoun), Lake of the Isles, Cedar Lake and Brownie Lake.
-Of those, all but Lake Harriet are connected by waterways.
+The Chain includes four lakes (from south to north): Bde Maka Ska (recently renamed from Lake Calhoun), Lake of the Isles, Cedar Lake and Brownie Lake.

 Where to Launch & Park